ORCID/ORCID-Source/orcid-api-web/tutorial/webhooks.md

 ## Receiving the webhook call

 Once a webhook is created you will get a callback to the registered url when the ORCID record is updated.
 Hook notifications are sent every five minutes to avoid multiple calls for a single user session.
-The ORCID Registry will do the following HTTP call.
-The request uses the HTTP POST method, but the body of the request is empty.
+The ORCID Registry will do the following HTTPS call.
+The request uses the HTTPS POST method, but the body of the request is empty.

 ```
 curl -v -X POST https://nowhere2.com/0000-0002-7253-3645/updated
 ```

-Your server should respond with standard HTTP response codes.
-So, if the call was successful you should return 204 No Content.
+Your server should respond with standard HTTP response codes: if the call was successful you should return 204 No Content.
 Any 2xx response code means that the call was successful.
-If you return a code that is not a 2xx, then we will retry the call five minutes later.
+If you return a code that is not a 2xx, then we will continue to retry the call, doubling the time between each attempt.